DancinParrot/rusty-blog/README.md

 To auto-populate the CSS file with styles, simply run `npx tailwindcss -i ./input.css -o ./src/output.css --watch`, as TailwindCSS will only include the CSS classes that are used in the project.

+## Troubleshoot
+### trunk serve command not found
+One cause of this would be that trunk, or rather Cargo's path has not been added to the system path, simply add the `~/.cargo/bin` directory to the path, and you can executae any tools installed via Cargo.

+On Arch Linux:
+Add the following to your .bashrc (depends on your shell, i.e. .zshrc for zsh) `export PATH=$PATH:~/.cargo/bin`